By dentist Dr. Richard Mitchell

 The company also plans to test the drug against gum disease itself.
 A vaccine against gum disease would be very welcome - and if it prevents Alzheimers as well it will be amazing.

-Alzheimers gum disease connections may prove to be more complicated, but the discovery that gum disease bacteria are involved is a huge step.
+The Alzheimers gum disease connection may prove to be more complicated, but the discovery that gum disease bacteria are involved in Alzheimers is a huge and important step.

 Page written by dentist Dr. Richard Mitchell LinkedIn Profile